queryverse/Query.jl/docs/src/experimental.md

 The `@groupjoin` command has the form `@groupjoin(outer, inner, outer_selector, inner_selector, result_selector)`.
-`outer` and `inner` can be any source that can be queried. `outer_selector` and `inner_selector` must be an anonymous function that extracts the value from the outer and inner source respectively on which the join should be run.
-The `result_selector` must be an anonymous function that takes two arguments, first the element from the `outer` source, and second an array of those elements from the second source that are grouped together.
+`outer` and `inner` can be any source that can be queried. `outer_selector` and `inner_selector` must be a function that extracts the value from the outer and inner source respectively on which the join should be run.
+The `result_selector` must be a function that takes two arguments, first the element from the `outer` source, and second an array of those elements from the second source that are grouped together.